 Reflections on Method for Critical Code Studies

-The emergence of critical code studies should be understood within broader developments in digital humanities and software studies.
+The emergence of critical code studies should be understood within broader developments in digital humanities and software studies (see Berry 2012).
 Early approaches focused primarily on technical analysis or cultural interpretation, lacking systematic methods for connecting these different dimensions.
-The field matured through several key phases: initial focus on source code as text (Marino 2006), analysis of software as cultural form (Fuller 1999; Chun 2011), source code as mechanism (Berry 2011) and investigation of algorithmic governance (Galloway 2004; Berry 2014).
-This later work revealed growing attention to how code mediates social relations, something I called infrasomatization, the creation of computational infrastructures that structure thought and action (Berry 2019).
+The field matured through several key phases: an initial focus on source code as text (Marino 2006), analysis of software as cultural form (Fuller 1999; Chun 2011), source code as mechanism (Berry 2011) and investigation of algorithmic governance (Galloway 2004; Berry 2014).
+My later work revealed growing attention to how code mediates social relations, something I called infrasomatization, the creation of computational infrastructures that structure thought and action (Berry 2019).

 Constellational Analysis: A Three-Level Framework